Come and share our tranquil family farm in beautiful Tasmania, Australia

 Myself (Anne) and my husband (Robert) live on the farm and manage things together.
 We would love help with:

-b) small 'building' jobs.
-And
+b) small 'building' jobs and maintenance; and

 c) online tasks for those with the pre-requisite experience.